Reading Sd

 District-Level NCES Analysis

-Reading SD operates 19 public schools serving 17,363 students, placing it among the smaller districts in Pennsylvania.
-The school portfolio breaks down into 13 other, 5 elementary, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 16,423 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Berks County County.
+Reading Sd operates 19 public schools serving 17,363 students, placing it among the smaller districts in Pennsylvania.
+The school portfolio breaks down into 13 combined, 5 elementary, 1 high schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Berks County.

-Academic infrastructure includes 1 of 19 schools offering Advanced Placement (9 AP courses district-wide), a 461.9:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 45.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 19 schools offering Advanced Placement (9 AP courses district-wide), a 461.9:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 45.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 87.9% Hispanic or Latino, 5.7% African American, 4.5% White across the district's schools.
+Its most demographically mixed campus is Millmont El Sch, with a diversity index of 36.7/100.

-Reading Shs accounts for 29.7% of all Reading SD student enrollment
+Reading Shs accounts for 28.1% of all Reading Sd student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Reading SD-wide averages can mask substantial variation outside the dominant entity.
+That dominant concentration means Reading Sd-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data